Rupert Sanders: Personal life

-Sanders married model Liberty Ross, sister of Oscar-winning composer Atticus Ross, in 2002.
+Sanders married model Liberty Ross, sister of musician Atticus Ross, in 2002.
 They moved to Los Angeles to further Sanders' career.
 Together they have two children, daughter Skyla and son Tennyson.
-In July 2012, Us Weekly published photos of Sanders in an intimate embrace with actress Kristen Stewart, prompting Sanders and Stewart to issue separate public apologies.
+In July 2012, Us Weekly published photos of Sanders in an intimate embrace and kissing with actress Kristen Stewart, prompting Sanders and Stewart to issue separate public apologies.
 Ross subsequently filed for divorce from Sanders in January 2013, seeking joint custody, spousal support, and legal fees.
 The divorce was finalised on 30 May 2014.